 Stephanie Harper received a BA in English from CU Boulder, and her MFA in Creative Writing from Fairfield University.
 Her narrative nonfiction work can be found in a number of publications both in print and online.
 She often writes about chronic illness and spirituality.
 Stephanie is passionate about helping other writers and has served as tutor, writing coach, and developmental editor on a number of projects.
 She’s always open to new projects and collaborations.
 Stephanie and her family live in Littleton, CO.

 Voted Rocky Mountain Fiction Writers Writer of the Year for 2021-22, Sue Hinkin is a former college administrator, TV news photographer, and NBC-TV art department manager.
 She was also a Cinematography Fellow at the American Film Institute.
 She has been recognized as a 2018 International Book Award finalist, Reader’s Choice winner, Silver Falchion short-lister, and Foreword Indies award winner.
-Sue lives in Littleton, Colorado where she is the new grandmother of twin girls who already love a good book.
+Sue lives in Littleton, Colorado.

 James McVey has worked as an outdoor journalist, wildlife biologist, musician, and university professor.
 He has traveled widely and written about such places as the Nepal, Patagonia, and the coral reefs of Cuba.
 His short stories and essays have appeared in literary journals around the world.
 He has read his work at the Sorbonne in Paris and was the featured American author at the Watermark Literary Muster in Australia.
 James lives in Eldora, Colorado where he operates Victory Gardens, a nonprofit organization dedicated to developing local food systems.

-Fifth generation Colorado native Jeri Norgren has spent most of her life exploring the mountains and all the wonders they hold.
+Jeri Norgren has spent most of her life exploring the mountains and all the wonders they hold.
 As a member of the Denver Fortnightly Club, she has authored numerous papers on a variety of topics.
 Club minutes from 1895 detailing the passage of a motion to rename Mt.
 Evans inspired her fascination with the nomenclature of Colorado’s highest peaks.
-Jeri is a nature-lover who lives on an historic Englewood, Colorado farm where dogs, coyotes and a pair of great horned owls keep her company.
+Jeri is a nature-lover who lives on a historic Englewood, Colorado farm where dogs, coyotes and a pair of great horned owls keep her company.

 Sonja K. Solter developed a voracious love of reading as a child.
 She enjoys writing poetry and prose for children of all ages.
 She has an MFA in Writing for Children and Young Adults, and her master’s critical thesis was on writing trauma in middle grade and young adult realistic fiction.
-She is currently a creative writing mentor to youth and Drafting Workshop Lead for the Society of Young Inklings and Sonja lives with her husband and two children in Louisville, Colorado, and enjoys nature, travel, and yoga.
+She is currently a creative writing mentor to youth and Drafting Workshop Lead for the Society of Young Inklings and Sonja lives in Louisville, Colorado.

 For Molly Tanzer, writing is her refuge, obsession, passion – her life.
 She is the author of the Diabolist’s Library trilogy, the weird western Vermilion, an io9 and NPR “Best Book” of 2015, and the British Fantasy Award-nominated collection, A Pretty Mouth.
 Her critically acclaimed short fiction has appeared in The Magazine of Fantasy and Science Fiction, Lightspeed, and Transcendent: The Year’s Best Trans and Nonbinary Speculative Fiction, and elsewhere.
-She lives outside of Boulder, CO with her cat, Toad.
+She lives outside of Boulder, CO.